 Donors usually have hemodynamic problems (low blood pressure) and breathing problems.
 Quick treatment with fluids (to compensate for the blood loss) and blood transfusions (to balance the anemia) is needed.

 In TAPS donors, acute fluid therapy and fast, massive blood transfusions are dangerous because TAPS donors are not hypovolemic; giving them too much blood too quickly could cause them to go into heart failure.
 TAPS donors also won’t be in acute hypovolemic shock.

 The wrong treatment can be dangerous and even deadly.

 Make sure you’re getting the right tests done before pregnancy.
 We’ve created this easy-to-remember memory trick with “Is your MFM your BBFF.”

 When there is a significant color difference between your babies at birth, insist that hemoglobin and reticulocytes are checked for both babies.
 Your placenta needs to be dye injected so those small connections can be found (or ruled out).

-We provide information like this as part of our committment to breaking down the myths and misconceptions about TAPS.
+We provide information like this as part of our commitment to breaking down the myths and misconceptions about TAPS.
 Discover more about our foundation here.

 Updated 29/07/2021 – fact-checked, links updated and videos updated.